gururaj-shriram/Android-Projects/Projects/README.md

 #Full Applications

 ##Phlogging
-* Allows the user to store "phlog" entries on their phone, recording information about some event, observation, thought, etc.
+* Allows the user to store "phlog" entries on their phone, recording information about some event, observation, thought, etc
-* Phlog entries can be created, viewed, edited, deleted, etc., in the usual idiom of blogging.
+* Phlog entries can be created, viewed, edited, deleted, etc., in the usual idiom of blogging

 ##TalkingPictureList